intelliot/XRPL-Standards/XLS-30d.md

 Field Name	Required?
 JSON Type	Internal Type
 Amount		string or object	AMOUNT
-Amount specifies one of the pools assets that the trader is willing to addthe amount of one of the pools assets.
+Amount specifies the amount of one of the pools assets.
 If the asset is XRP, then the Amount is a string specifying the number of drops.
 Otherwise it is an object with the following subfields:

 Field name	Required?
-Description issuer	✔️	specifies the unique XRPL account address of the entity issuing the currency currency	✔️✔️	arbitrary code for currency to issue value		specifies the maximum amount of this currency, in decimal representation, that the trader is willing to add Field Name	Required?
+Description issuer	✔️	specifies the unique XRPL account address of the entity issuing the currency currency	✔️	arbitrary code for currency to issue value		specifies the maximum amount of this currency, in decimal representation, that the trader is willing to add Field Name	Required?
 JSON Type	Internal Type
 Amount2		string or object	AMOUNT